 Paying for Extensions: Why It’s Worth It

-When you choose to get a Social Visa in Bali (a visa B-211) you are actually choosing to get a 30 or 60 (depends on what the consulate decides to give you) visa that CAN be extended up to 6 months.
-It isn’t an automatic 6 month visa.
+When you choose to get a Social Visa in Bali (a visa B-211) you are actually choosing to get a 30 or 60 (depending on what the consulate decides to give you) visa that CAN be extended up to 6 months.
+It isn’t an automatic 6-month visa.

 Instead, you have to go back to the nearest consulate in Bali every time you need to get an extension.
 OR you could pay this company to handle those extensions for you.

 Instead of worrying about your visa every month while you live in Bali, you’ll only have to show up for the first extension.
 After that, Visa4Bali does them for you.